AlshehriAli0/Python-Secure-Password-Generator/README.md

 # Super Secure Password Generator

 Welcome to the Super Secure Password Generator!
-This tool helps you create strong and secure passwords with a mix of letters, numbers, and symbols.
+This tool helps you create strong and secure passwords with a mix of letters, numbers, and symbols, built in May/2023.

 ## Usage